yb66/RandomPerson/README.markdown

 Make sure you're reading the right version of the docs to go with your library!
 This was my first Ruby library and right now I'm in the process of rewriting it.
 (If you're reading this on Github look for the "Switch Tags" above to get the right version.)

+## QUICK NOTE!

+This was the first Ruby library I wrote.
+I'm slowly adding specs and improving the code now I've half an idea of what I should be doing, but I'd really, *really* appreciate it that if you do see something is wrong or doesn't work for you or you've an idea for improvement **let me know**.
+Wow, Github makes this so easy, just go for it!
+I'll be happy to help and happy for the help.

 ## Why did I write this?

 Because the Faker library and a few of the other random ones are very good, but they don't have the precision I needed.
 I wanted believable male names between a certain age range for a football game I was writing.
 Producing names like Mrs Albert Wiggins wasn't really going to cut it.